Walheimat/wal-emacs/README.md

     Be sure to check out [Peach Melpa](https://peach-melpa.org/) to find a theme you like.

-        (load-theme 'ample-flat t)
+        (load-theme 'doom-city-lights t)

 7. Font

     Prefer FiraCode (-> mononoki -> Liberation -> DejaVu).
-    If emacs runs with the custom arg `-bigger`, the default font size is 14 (instead of 10).
+    If Emacs runs with the custom argument `-bigger`, the default font size is 14 (instead of 10).

     To get support for ligatures, install the symbol font from [here](https://github.com/tonsky/FiraCode/files/412440/FiraCode-Regular-Symbol.zip).